-Give author (last name, first name), title (italicized), name of press, and year of publication.
-(See the entry for Culler in 9d.)
+Give author (last name, first name), title (italicized), name of press, and year of publication (see the template for punctuation between elements, and the entry for Culler in $\underline{9d}$ ).

 1) Author.
 Last Name, First Culler, Jonathan.

 Name.

 2) Title of Source.
 Book Title.
 On Deconstruction: Theory and Criticism After

 Structuralism.

 Container 1

 3) Title of container,

 4) Other

 contributors,

 5) Version,

 6) Number,

 7) Publisher, Name of Press, Cornell UP,

 8) Publication date, Year of Publication.
 1982.

 9) Location.